SioKCronin/libertas/HumanTraffickingDestinations/README.md

 ## SUMMARY

-*Human Trafficking Destinations* presents data on countries cited as destinations of seven types of human trafficking labor between the years of 2001 and 2011.
-The data of this interactive visualization comes from the Human Trafficking Indicators, an open data project launched and maintained by Australian National University researcher Richard W. Frank.
+*Human Trafficking Destinations* presents data on countries cited as human trafficking destinations for seven types of human trafficking labor types for years between 2001 and 2011.
+The data comes from the Human Trafficking Indicators (HTI), an open data project launched and maintained by Australian National University researcher Richard W. Frank.

 From the Human Trafficking Indicators (HTI) *Codebook*: